deagleSC/project-augen/README.md

-# Biometric Sytem for Iris Recognition
+# Iris Recognition for User Authentication

+#### Abstract

-Abstract: This project intends to identify humans by they iris using techniques of image processing.
-Given a image of eyes, return a validation of that eyes.
+This project intends to build a model for Iris Recognition for User Authentication for application in an embedded system for Automatic Ticket generation using RaspberryPi.
+The primary sub-problem for this project is as follows: given a image of eyes, return a validation of that eyes corresponsding to a registered user.
+The prjoect is derived from John Daugman's approach for Iris Recognition.

-#### Table of Contents
+#### Contents

 - [Dataset](#dataset)